 The number of products available can be confusing, so sticking to this simple guideline can help parents make an informed choice:

 The safest place for a baby to sleep is in their own clear, flat, separate sleep space, such as a cot or Moses basket.
 We recommend a firm, flat, waterproof mattress.

 More information about products

 New baby sleep products come on to the market regularly.
-We don’t conduct testing on any products ourselves so are not able to recommend for or against any individual brand of product.
+We don’t generally recommend for or against any individual brand of product.
 We do have some corporate partnerships with key manufacturers, but these do not influence the research that our safer sleep advice is based on.

 The research that backs up our safer sleep advice has found that the safest environment for a baby to sleep is a separate sleeping place (such as a cot) that has a firm, flat surface with a waterproof cover, and that the sleeping surface is in good condition and undamaged.